-5.13.1.
-The Town and University police, fire, and emergency medical service providers will provide services at Carolina North under the generally applicable arrangements for jurisdiction and operations on University-owned property.
+- 5.13.1.
+The Town and University police, fire, and emergency medical service providers will provide services at the Carolina North Project under the generally applicable arrangements for jurisdiction and operations on University-owned property.
 In general, for University-owned property the University provides police services, the Town provides fire services, and Orange County provides most emergency medical services.
-This Agreement shall not be deemed to restrict changes in these jurisdictional arrangements as may from time to time be mutually agreed to by the service providers.

-5.13.2.
-Carolina North will require additional facilities for police, fire, and emergency medical services as it develops.
-It is in the joint interest of the Town and University to co-locate and share these facilities to maximize response capabilities at Carolina North.
+This Agreement shall not be deemed to restrict changes in these jurisdictional arrangements as may from time to time be mutually agreed to by the service providers. - 5.13.2.
+The Carolina North Project will require additional facilities for police, fire, and emergency medical services as it develops.
+It is in the joint interest of the Town and University to co-locate and share these facilities to maximize response capabilities at Carolina North. - 5.13.3.

-5.13.3.
 The University and Town (and other service providers) shall jointly fund the construction of joint police, fire, and emergency medical facilities.
 A formula for cost-sharing for these facilities shall be agreed to by the University and Town prior to the issuance of any individual site development permits that will bring the total building square footage for the Carolina North Project to a cumulative total of 800,000 square feet or more.
-This agreement shall be consistent with the fiscal equity provisions of Section 5.9 of this Agreement.

-5.13.4.
-The initial facilities for police, fire, and/or emergency medical services shall be provided at Carolina North prior to the approval of any individual site development plan that would bring the cumulative total building square footage at Carolina North to 1.5 million square feet or more.

-5.13.5.
-Additional facilities for police, fire, and/or emergency medical services shall be provided after the total square footage at Carolina North exceeds 1.5 million square feet and prior to that total square footage reaching 4.0 million square feet.
-Individual site development plans that would bring the cumulative total building square footage at Carolina North beyond 1.5 million square feet shall not be approved until the Town and University have entered an agreement for the location and funding of these facilities.

-5.13.6.
-For planning purposes, it is anticipated that thereafter there will be future facility needs for police, fire, and/or emergency medical services after the total square footage at Carolina North exceeds 4.0 million square feet but prior to the total square footage reaching 8.0 million square feet.
+This agreement shall be consistent with the fiscal equity provisions of Section 5.9 of this Agreement. - 5.13.4.
+The initial facilities for police, fire, and/or emergency medical services shall be provided at the Carolina North Project prior to the approval of any individual site development permit that would bring the cumulative total building square footage at the Carolina North Project to 1.5 million square feet or more. - 5.13.5.
+Additional facilities for police, fire, and/or emergency medical services shall be provided after the total square footage at the Carolina North Project exceeds 1.5 million square feet and prior to that total square footage reaching 4.0 million square feet.
+Individual site development permits that would bring the cumulative total building square footage at the Carolina North Project beyond 1.5 million square feet shall not be approved until the Town and University have entered an agreement for the location and funding of these facilities. - 5.13.6.
+For planning purposes, it is anticipated that thereafter there will be future facility needs for police, fire, and/or emergency medical services after the total square footage at the Carolina North Project exceeds 4.0 million square feet but prior to the total square footage reaching 8.0 million square feet.